Skip to content

 Cocker Spaniel dog breed information and advice

-If you’re thinking of welcoming a Cocker Spaniel into your family, this guide will help you decide if this breed is right for you.
-From feeding and grooming to Cocker Spaniel insurance, the more you know about a breed, the easier it will be to make the right choice.
+If you’re thinking of welcoming a Cocker Spaniel puppy or dog into your family, this guide will help you decide if the breed is right for you.

-Cocker Spaniels, also known as the English Cocker Spaniel, are well known for being an energetic, playful breed.
+Spaniels are a popular breed, well known for being energetic and playful.
 They’re also very affectionate and make great family pets.
 They love fetching a ball or finding a hidden toy.

 Cocker Spaniel facts